Alien-Worlds/the-lore/README.md

 Kalan The voice of a junior officer, Thalen, broke through the intercom.
 Unstable energy readings from the Arkhive Somethings interfering with the core systems.
 We cant contain it

 Kalan felt a cold knot form in his stomach.
-The Arkhive was the heart of their culture—their survival and identity depended on it.
+The Arkhive was the heart of their culture-their survival and identity depended on it.
 He rushed to the chamber, where Lopati engineers worked frantically to stabilize the glowing core.
 The room pulsed with erratic energy, and the usual steady hum of the Arkhive had grown into a chaotic thrum.

 Eska arrived moments later, her face drawn with tension.
 Captain, she said, her voice taut, Its the circuitry.
 Marek must have sabotaged what he traded us.
 Its destabilizing the Arkhive itself.

 Kalans jaw clenched as he glanced at the panel showing the compromised components.
-It was obvious now: the circuits Marek had bartered—offered under the guise of being high-efficiency energy regulators—had introduced erratic signals into the core.
+It was obvious now: the circuits Marek had bartered-offered under the guise of being high-efficiency energy regulators-had introduced erratic signals into the core.
 What should have been a reliable system was now a dangerous threat to the entire ship.

 That lying scavenger, Kalan muttered through gritted teeth.
 He planned this.